 Enjoy!
 (For a variety of serving ideas, check out Yummy Yogurt.)

-This recipe is just one of the 800+ recipes and other essential information that will be in the cookbook Jan and I have written, which is expected to be available in late spring, 2012.
+This recipe is just one of the 800+ recipes and other essential information in The Boat Galley Cookbook.